FontoXML/fontoxpath/CONTRIBUTING.md

 ### Publishing

-First and formost, you'll need to have publish access to the FontoXPath NPM repository.
+First and foremost, you'll need to have publish access to the FontoXPath NPM repository.
 If you have that, you can publish using the following steps: